yurkimus/types/readme.md

-Sure, here is a detailed README documentation for your module:

 # Type Utilities Module

 This module contains simple utilities to get the type of any value and to check if the provided type satisfies or exactly matches the value's type.